 An Internet of Rules through SMS

 Ancke knows that it usually surprises outsiders that her Mennonite farming community in Bolivia, which uses horses and buggies for transportation, also makes use of cell phones to optimize their agricultural export business.
-They shipping several types of beans, as well as cornmeal, to global markets.
+They ship several types of beans, as well as cornmeal, to global markets.

 During the past decade community members have used basic flip phones without a web interface.
 But the recent return to the market of an upgraded simple ‘classic’ device from one of the world’s top suppliers means that now Ancke’s preferred cell phone has 30 days of battery life, no Wi-Fi or GPS connectivity, and no inability to install apps such as Facebook, WhatsApp or Instagram.
 She’s also pleased that it can be ordered with a matte grey color option.